mm9942/crypt_guard/README.md

 ### File Remover

-**New Feature: File Remover**
+**File Remover**

-The `file_remover` module in CryptGuard introduces a new feature for securely removing files and directories.
+The `file_remover` module in CryptGuard introduces a new function for securely removing files and directories.
 This module includes the FileRemover struct, which provides several methods for removing files and directories, including:

 - `delete()`: Deletes a single file or directory recursively (if recursive is set to true).
 - `overwrite_file()`: Overwrites a file multiple times with random data to prevent data recovery.
 - `new()`: Creates a new FileRemover instance with customizable overwrite times and recursive deletion options.

-**File Remover Usage**

-The following code demonstrates how to

 **File Remover with Unique Filenames**